Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 ### **Testing**

-Testing the responsiveness for all browsers was carried out throughout the development process using Devtools and also casting and inspecting on my own devices to hand.
+Testing the responsiveness for all browsers was carried out throughout the development process using Devtools and also casting and inspecting on my own devices to hand.\
+The site was also sent to a friend to test who fedback that all features are funtioning accordinly and the site is intuitive to use and responsive on all browser types.

 #### **_Testing against user stories_**